dachcom-digital/pimcore-members/docs/SSO/12_ResourceMapping.md

 There are two different types of mapping events:

 ### OAUTH_RESOURCE_MAPPING_PROFILE
-The `OAUTH_RESOURCE_MAPPING_PROFILE` event occurs before a sso identity gets assigned to given user profile.
+The `OAUTH_RESOURCE_MAPPING_PROFILE` event occurs before a SSO Identity gets assigned to given user profile.
 This Event fires shortly before the SSO Identity gets applied to the user.

 > **Attention**: This event also fires after an existing user gets connected to a client.
 You may don't want to override existing values!